FoxFurry/UTM-TMPS-LABS/Lab1/README.md

 **Refer to infrastructure layer to see them in detail**

+Some consumers said they want to create their own website structure and, with such coincidence - all of them want "top-of-the-notch" page with all cool front-end features.
+For this case, IT department created a composed website, a builder and a director to create this "nop-of-the-notch" website.

+**Refer to infrastructure layer to see them in detail**

 Overall, project create N-quantity of consumers and ask each one to _consume_ (since this is what consumers do) a website for IT depart.
 No multi-threading, cuz it's obsiosly overkill

 Project follows domain/infrastructrure/application/service pattern, although this is not recommended way of designing in C++